renlite/dart_flutter/renlite/README.md

 * [PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) manages the rendering pipeline and the [RenderObjects](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) that are visible on the screen.
 [PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) for example maintains dirty states of [RenderObjects](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) for layout, composition and painting.
 Every [RenderObject](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) that is attached to a render tree managed by the [PipelineOwner](https://api.flutter.dev/flutter/rendering/PipelineOwner-class.html) holds a reference in the property `owner → PipelineOwner?`.
 That means an attached [RenderObject](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) can access the [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) instance, e.g. `final renderView = myRenderBox.owner.rootNode;`.
 * [AbstractNode > RenderObject > RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) is a special subclass of [RenderObject](https://api.flutter.dev/flutter/rendering/RenderObject-class.html).
 It is the root of the RenderObjectTree and handles bootstrapping of the render tree.
 It takes the entire size of a screen.

-### Composition RemderTree
+### RemderTree Composition
 There is no difference between composition of Widgets and RenderObjects.
-Dart offers the possibility to make composition of RenderObjects declarativly, so we can design the view and write the logic in one programming language.
+Dart offers the possibility to make composition of RenderObjects declarativly, so we can define the RenderTree and write the logic in one programming language.

-With composition of Dart objects (Widgets, RenderObjects) we can create reuseable UI objects and style the UI on screen.
-There are three main types of RenderObjects: Leaf, Container with one child or more children.
+With composition of Dart objects (Widgets, RenderObjects) we can create reuseable UI objects and design the UI for the screen.
+There are three main types of RenderObjects: Leaf, Container with one child or Container with more children.
 The following table shows samples of the association between RenderObjects and the Widgets.
 E.g. RawImage creates RenderImage in the `RenderImage createRenderObject(BuildContext context) {...}` method and uses RenderImage to show an image on screen.

 | RenderObject        | with Mixin                            | children  | related Widget   | extends                       |
 | --------------------|---------------------------------------| ----------|------------------|-------------------------------|
 | RenderImage         |                                       | null      | RawImage         | LeafRenderObjectWidget        |
 | RenderDecoratedBox  | RenderObjectWithChildMixin            | 0..1      | DecoratedBox     | SingleChildRenderObjectWidget |
 | RenderFlex          | ContainerRenderObjectMixin            | 0..n      | Flex             | MultiChildRenderObjectWidget  |

-The composition happens during the instantiation of RenderObjects, but the attachment to an Owner  RenderTree occurs later.
-This is important because some objects/information are available only after the RenderTree is built.
+The composition happens during the instantiation (constructor, setter for child property) of RenderObjects, but the attachment of a single RenderObject or a RenderTree to a PipelineOwner occurs later and only, if the parent RenderObject we expand is attached already.
+This is important because during composition there is no access to the instance of the PipelineOwner.

-### Attachment RenderTree
+### RenderTree Attachment
 When is a RenderObject or a composition of RenderObjects transfered to a RenderTree?
 This happens the first time when a RenderObject or a Tree of RenderObjects is assigned to the [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html).
 This can be when the instance of RenderingFlutterBinding is created and the root parameter is assigned.
 ```Dart
 void main() {